preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-template-with-placeholders/index.rst

 \\[\\[_PubDate\\]\\]

-Another, and most likely better, way is to use a dedicated Document Type for all templates and there set that the placeholders should not be replaced for documents of that type.
+Another, and most likely better, way is to use a dedicated document type for all templates and there set that the placeholders should not be replaced for documents of that type.
 In that case, place holders can be added as described below - escape characters are not needed.
-See the heading "Publish" on this page for more information: :doc:`Document Types </admin-settings/tenant-settings/document-management/document-types/index>`
+See the heading "Publish" on this page for more information: :doc:`Document types </admin-settings/tenant-settings/document-management/document-types/index>`

 Make sure to use the internal name (or the short name) of the property, example: